ohyeah2389/Assetto-T-180/README.md

 A low-inertia turbojet engine is integrated with the piston engine to provide direct thrust output at the rear of the car for enhanced cornering and extra acceleration.
 The spool of the turbojet is geared to a torque converter attached to the main engine to allow high turbine RPMs to "drag up" the piston engine RPM if it is lower.
 The turbine also contains a bleed-air system which, much like a turbo- or supercharger, can deliver pressurized air to the piston engine for extra power, though the turbine must be spun up for this boost pressure to be developed.
 The torque converter can be disengaged to allow the turbine to spin freely from the piston engine, and the turbine can be cut off entirely during times when rearward blast thrust may be dangerous to the pit crew.

 ### Wheel Steering Controller
 The wheels are controlled independently of each other via servo motors commanded by the car's central computer.
 The computer can detect each wheel's slip angle, or "angle of attack", and can steer each wheel to a specified offset of that angle.
-Angle offsets are calculated through an algorithm that takes the car's trajectory and the driver's steering angle as inputs.
-On entry to a corner and upon steering input, the wheels are steered both to change the car's trajectory and to change the chassis attack angle, or drift angle.
+Angle offsets are calculated through an algorithm that takes the car's yaw rate and the driver's steering angle as inputs.
+On entry to a corner and upon steering input, the wheels are steered to change the car's yaw rate.
 Holding the wheel at zero steering angle will maintain a drift angle if the car is in a corner and will maintain a straight trajectory if the car is traveling straight.
 Countersteering will reduce the drift angle and straighten the car's trajectory.
-The computer's control algorithm can also be temporarily modified via use of the "Rear Anti-Crab" and "Lock Rears" commands.
-"Lock Rears" will force the rear wheels to face forward like a traditional car and forbid the computer to use them to steer the car.
-"Rear Anti-Crab" will change the gains in the control algorithm to greatly reduce the car's chassis attack angle during a corner, which can be preferable on traditional flat tracks.

 # Development